 Individuals can be charged with DUI murder in California if:

-- They Kill Someone
+- They kill someone

-- While Operating a Vehicle Under the Influence
+- While operating a vehicle under the influence

-- With a Previous DUI Conviction
+- With a previous DUI conviction

 DUI murder may also be called “Watson murder” in a court of law.
 A conviction for DUI murder carries the same penalty as other acts of second-degree murder.

-Defenses for PC 187 in Los Angeles
+Common Defenses for PC 187 Charges in Los Angeles

-The incredibly steep penalties for a murder conviction make a strong defense important.
-Individuals can work with professional criminal defense lawyers in Los Angeles to have the best odds for beating a murder charge.
-A lawyer may be able to build a defense by arguing:
+The incredibly steep penalties for a murder conviction make a strong defense necessary.
+Individuals can work with professional criminal defense lawyers in Los Angeles to have the best odds of beating a murder charge.

-The Death Was an Accident
+The Death Occurred by Accident

 Accidentally killing someone is not always considered murder in the state of California.
 However, if someone intentionally acted in a way they knew could endanger someone else, claiming the death was accidental may not work.

-You Were Acting in Self-Defense
+You Acted in Self-Defense

 You Were Falsely Accused